-Consolidated sales were up \$28.3 million.
-Aerospace sales were up \$40.0 million from the first half of 2021.
-Test System sales decreased \$11.8 million.
+Consolidated sales were up \$47.9 million.
+Aerospace sales were up \$56.5 million from the first nine months of 2021.
+Test Systems sales decreased \$8.6 million.

-Consolidated cost of products sold in the first half of 2022 was \$209.7 million, compared with \$187.3 million in the prior-year period.
+Consolidated cost of products sold in 2022 was \$326.7 million, compared with \$282.0 million in the prior-year period.
 The increase was primarily due to higher volume as the global aerospace industry continues its recovery from the COVID-19 pandemic.
-The current year period benefited from \$6.0 million recognized as an offset to cost of products sold related to the AMJP award.
-Research and development expenses increased \$4.2 million due to higher innovation spend.
+The current year period benefited from \$6.0 million recognized as an offset to cost of products sold related to the AMJP award, compared to a benefit from the grant of \$1.1 million in the prior year.
+Research and development expenses increased \$4.9 million due to higher innovation spend.

-SG&A expenses were \$48.2 million in the first half of 2022 compared with \$45.1 million the prior-year period.
-The prior-year period benefited from a \$2.2 million non-cash reduction of the fair value of a contingent consideration liability.
+SG&A expenses were \$76.9 million in 2022 compared with \$66.8 million the prior-year period primarily due to increased wages and benefits.
+The current-year period reflects \$4.6 million related to the settlement of a litigation claim, a customer accommodation dispute, and a lease termination settlement.
+The Company expects to be indemnified by other parties for approximately \$1.5 million related to the litigation claim and will record the gain as an offset to SG&A when received, likely in the fourth quarter of 2022.
+The prior-year period also benefited from a \$2.2 million non-cash reduction of the fair value of a contingent consideration liability.

-The effective tax rate for the first half of 2022 was (165.0)%, compared with (0.2)% in the first half of 2021.
+The effective tax rate for 2022 was (28.3)%, compared with (1.4)% in the prior year period.
 In the past, research and development costs were deducted as incurred.
 However, beginning with the 2022 tax year, these costs are required to be capitalized for tax purposes and amortized over 5 years.
 The 2022 tax rate was impacted by a valuation allowance applied against the associated deferred tax asset created by the new treatment, due to the Company's cumulative losses over the last three years.
 This was partially offset by the removal of valuation allowances related to net operating losses, tax credit carryovers, and certain timing differences that are expected to reverse during 2022 as well as a Federal research and development credit expected for 2022.

-Consolidated net loss was \$14.1 million, or \$(0.44) per diluted share, compared with net loss of \$20.0 million, or \$(0.65) per diluted share, in the prior year.
+Consolidated net loss was \$29.0 million, or \$(0.90) per diluted share, compared with net loss of \$27.2 million, or \$(0.88) per diluted share, in the prior year.